Qiu-Group/EXPH/README.md

 # EXPH

-EXPH_v1.5
+EXPH_v1.6

 Author: Bowen Hou

 Creating Time: 10/03/2022

-Last Updated: 12/25/2022
+Last Updated: 12/26/2022

 ---
 ## Exciton-Phonon Interaction

+**Functions**:

-1. Exciton lifetime (scattring rate) over 1st BZ could be calculated
+1. Exciton lifetime over 1st BZ could be calculated

-2. Exciton-Phonon scattering matrix
+2. Exciton Scattering Rate

+3. Exciton-Phonon Matrix (*new!*)

+4. tr-Boltzmann Equation (coming soon!)

+**Other Properties**:

-3. Parallel is available!
+1. Parallel is available!

-4. Interpolation is available (parallel is working for interpolation!)
+2. Interpolation is available (parallel is working for interpolation!)

-5. Symmetry is available for finite Q!
+3. Symmetry is available for finite Q!

-6. Exciton band pp is available for BGW! (see ./Utilities)
+4. Exciton Band Input is available for BGW! (see ./Utilities)

-7. Tutorial is available!
+5. Tutorial is available!

+6. Time complexity of exciton lifetime will be reduced to O(N^2) (coming soon!)

 ## Workflow

 Please read Tutorial/Tutorial.md to learn how to use this tool!